Open Data Hub logo

 1. In the OpenShift console, select WorkloadsPods.

-2. Make sure that your data science project is the current project.
+2. Make sure that your project is the current project.

 3. Click the feast pod and then select Pod details.